UModeler X becomes free: 3D modeling in Unity without paying a subscription

 Now that it's free, there's no excuse for your cube to still be a cube 😅

-Until yesterday, paying $100 a year for a plugin was the perfect excuse to justify your potato-shaped models.
+Until yesterday, paying $100 a year for a plugin was the perfect argument to justify your potato-shaped models.
 But now that UModeler X is free, your main character can no longer be a cylinder with eyes.
 If after this you're still using untextured primitives, you'll have to accept that the problem wasn't the price, but your patience with vertices.
-At least the automatic rigging will save you the drama of animating a cube with legs.
+At least automatic rigging will save you the drama of animating a cube with legs.